paulohbmatias/countdown/requirements/checklist/countdown.md

 ### Exception
 - [x] Throw exception when try pause pomodoro but its aren't started
-- [ ] Throw exception when try resume pomodoro but its aren't started
-- [ ] Throw exception when try stop pomodoro but its aren't started
+- [x] Throw exception when try stop pomodoro but its aren't started